clitetailor/react-epic/docs/HandlingError.md

 return of(err)
 ```

 without understanding how it works.
 By that way, you replace the current stream with a stream of the error object you handle.
 That's why the stream will be freezed after you handle the first error.
-At the time i write this post, the document about RxJS `catchError` operator already been written, but haven't been deployed yet, so a lot of people failed at how to handle error in RxJS.

 So here is a simple work around on how to handle the error in RxJS: